 But working with a property manager isn’t all rainbows and butterflies.
 Self-management and working with a property manager each have benefits and drawbacks.

 So below, we’ll evaluate the pros and cons of each option.
-We’ll also look at the tenant’s point of view and why the right property manager is ultimately better for your tenants.
+We’ll also look at the resident’s point of view and why the right property manager is ultimately better for your residents.

 What is Self-Management When it Comes to Rental Properties?

 Self-management means that you handle all the day-to-day operations your property requires.
 That’s everything from collecting rent to receiving and reviewing applications to handling maintenance and more.

 If you self-manage, you’re officially a landlord — meaning you own the property you manage.